keptn/keptn.github.io/content/docs/0.8.x/operate/backup_and_restore/index.md

 **Note:** These instructions do not cover backing up any Helm- or Istio-related configurations.

+:warning: Please make sure your `kubectl` is connected to the cluster where Keptn is running.

 ## Backup Keptn

 This section describes how to backup your Keptn and store it on your local machine.